What to expect from our walks

 Q. How do I book a private walk?

-A. For any private unscheduled walk you can email our booking email at infojacktheripper.walks @gmail.com or by calling 07949 588840
+A. For any private unscheduled walk you can email our booking email at firstname.lastname@example.org or by calling 07949 588840

 Q. How will I find my way back to transport at the end?

-A Jack the Ripper does not include any steps it is all on the flat but it is a long walk, it takes 2hrs 15mins to complete the route.
-We do stop 9 times during this time for periods from 5 mins- 15 mins.
-I have successfully taken people in wheelchairs either motorised or being pushed on the walk.
+A The Ripper and Gangsters walks do not include any steps they are all on the flat but both are quite long walks, it takes 2hrs + to complete the routes.
+We do stop 9/10 times during this time for periods from 5 mins- 15 mins.
+I have successfully taken people in wheelchairs either motorized or being pushed on the walk but Jack the Ripper is not suitable for people with walking difficulties on foot as it is 2.5 hours half walking and half standing.
+Gangsters of Soho walk is in a very busy area with very little parking nearby so only really accessible by underground trains although there are some car parks they are quite expensive

 With Sweeney Todd it is a bit more difficult as there is a very steep flight of stairs at the beginning, so the only way it would be possible would be to re-route the walk, this is possible if it a private group but would be difficult on the Friday night public walk.